henrywright/here/README.md

 # Here

 Here makes use of the WordPress Transients API to keep a record of who's currently online.
-A green dot next to a user indicates that the user has been active within the past 15 minutes.
+A green dot will appear next to each active user.

 ## Screenshots